-PSCUs open doors to many of the 13 million unemployed and 90 million underemployed Americans by providing a skills-based education.
+PSCUs open doors to many of the 9.1 million unemployed and 90 million undereducated Americans by providing a skills-based education.
 To remain competitive over the next decade, we must identify between 8 and 23 million new workers with postsecondary skills.
 PSCUs are a necessary part of that solution, having produced over 800,000 degrees last year alone.